bounswe/bounswe2022group9/deliverables/CMPE451_Customer_Presentation_Milestone_1/Milestone-Group-Review.md

      - I created an installation and running guide for backend.
      - I documented one of the meeting notes.
      - I wrote backend part of the executive summary and filled parts related to personal effort.

+   * Kutay Saran
+     - I am a member of frontend part of application.
+     - I researched on react and ant design.
+     - I researched on old projects for profile and login pages.
+     - I revised communication plan.
+     - I have created my personal effort page for Milestone 1.
+     - I have created "Executive Summary" part of the  Milestone 1 for frontend.

 ### 7. A Summary of Work Performed by Each Team Member